Spread Kindness and Make a Difference in your Home, Neighborhood and Community

 5. Encourage yourself.

 Learn how to encourage yourself when you have done something well.
 Stop for a moment and internally praise yourself, “Well done.”
 Appreciate yourself for all you accomplish – both the big and little things.
+Speaking words of affirmation are a positive and effective way to encourage yourself and practice self love.

 6. No more comparisons.

 Comparison is the thief of joy.
 We have all done it… compared our lives, clothes, car, house, family, school, or job to others.
 We could be perfectly content with our life one moment, and fall into despair the next when we realize our neighbor has “one-upped” us.
-Being in a pattern of compare and despair only makes you focus on the negative, when there’s SO much to be grateful for.
+Being in a pattern of compare and despair only makes you focus on the negative, when there's SO much to be grateful for.
+Learn to practice gratitude on a daily basis to increase self love and leave your need to compare a thing of the past.

 7. Explore your spirituality.